machineagency/science-jubilee/tool_library/OT2_pipette/duet_configs/OT2_Pipette_Configuration.md

 This command defines a new axis for the pipette motor and tells the Duet which board driver number you're using.
 We use the *V* axis here; however, if it is already in use on your machine, you can also use *W/A/B/C*.
 Each driver on the Duet boards are labeled (e.g., `driver_0`,`driver_1`, etc.).
 Add the driver number (`n`) here and preped it with `1.n` if you are using an expansion board.

-This G-code line shuold be placed the `M584` commands for your other axes in your `config.g` file.
+This G-code line should be placed the `M584` commands for your other axes in your `config.g` file.
 It has to come before all the other `M codes` we’ll add next.

 > **Example**:
 >